For the latest news from Espoir Congo, check out these newsletters (English and French-language).

 This program addresses the need for holistic education in local schools by providing opportunities for the children to participate in group sports, go on field trips, and engage in activities with art, drama, music and group discussion, in a positive learning environment.
 Espoir Congo utilizes a character building curriculum specifically created for a young African audience to address relevant social issues and instill positive character traits and morals.

 Opportunities for education, employment and micro-enterprise are offered to struggling women and orphaned/underprivileged teenage girls.
-Tailoring classes, agricultural farming, start-up capital for small businesses, ante- and post-natal education, and job skills training are among some of the support options assisting and empowering women in rural Kinshasa.
+Training in tailoring, hairdressing and beautician, agricultural farming, start-up capital for small businesses, ante- and post-natal education, and job skills training are among some of the support options assisting and empowering women in rural Kinshasa.

 Espoir Congo’s micro-enterprise program enables disadvantaged youth and women to start up small businesses and generate income to support their families or studies.
 The program includes training in business management and ongoing mentoring.